salrashid123/gce_metadata_server/README.md

 Basically, you can either

-- `A` download a Google ServiceAccount's json file and embed the private part to the TPM.
+- `A` download (import) a Google ServiceAccount's json file and embed the private part to the TPM.

   see [example](https://github.com/salrashid123/oauth2/blob/master/README.md#a-import-service-account-json-to-tpm)